Software construction: Quality assurance

-Studies have shown that a combination of these techniques need to be used to achieve high defect detection rate.
+With respect to Static analysis (IEEE1028), studies have shown that a combination of these techniques needs to be used to achieve a high defect detection rate.
 Other studies showed that different people tend to find different defects.
 One study found that the extreme programming practices of pair programming, desk checking, unit testing, integration testing, and regression testing can achieve a 90% defect detection rate.
 An experiment involving experienced programmers found that on average they were able to find 5 errors (9 at best) out of 15 errors by testing.

 80% of the errors tend to be concentrated in 20% of the project's classes and routines.
 50% of the errors are found in 5% of the project's classes.
 IBM was able to reduce the customer reported defects by a factor of ten to one and to reduce their maintenance budget by 45% in its IMS system by repairing or rewriting only 31 out of 425 classes.
 Around 20% of a project's routines contribute to 80% of the development costs.
 A classic study by IBM found that few error-prone routines of OS/360 were the most expensive entities.
 They had around 50 defects per 1000 lines of code and fixing them costs 10 times what it took to develop the whole system.

-Integration
+Re-design

-A key activity during construction is the integration of separately constructed routines, classes, components, and subsystems.
-In addition, a particular software system may need to be integrated with other software or hardware systems.
-Concerns related to construction integration include planning the sequence in which components will be integrated, creating scaffolding to support interim versions of the software, determining the degree of testing and quality work performed on components before they are integrated, and determining points in the project at which interim versions of the software are tested.
+In order to account for the unanticipated gaps in the software design, design modifications may be made during construction.

-Construction technologies
+Language

-Object-oriented runtime issues
+Types of languages used for construction include: